MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Implementation Details

-Our pipeline integrates two fixed, pre-trained models for symbolic generation (Figure~\ref{ComposerFlow}), CSL-L2M~\citep{chai2025csl} for melody composition ($T_1$), and AccoMontage2~\citep{yi2022accomontage2} for harmonization ($T_4$) (see Appendix~\ref{appendix:lyrics2melody}--\ref{appendix:midi2chord} for details).
-We freeze $T_1$ and $T_4$ to focus training exclusively on the SVS and MIDI-SAG modules.
-While these specific architectures were selected for prototyping, the framework is model-agnostic.
-However, due to CSL-L2M’s language support, our implementation focuses on Mandarin SVS and pop MIDI-SAG.
+As shown in Figure~\ref{ComposerFlow}, we used FastSpeech~\cite{ren2020fastspeech} for SVS, Accomontage2~\cite{yi2022accomontage2} for melody harmonization, and the proposed MIDI-SAG for SAG.
+We optionally employed CSL-L2M~\citep{chai2025csl} for lyrics-to-melody for the experiment on lyrics-to-song generation.

-For SVS ($T_2$), we train FastSpeech~\citep{ren2020fastspeech} from scratch using a 10-hour internal corpus from two licensed singers (male/female) with aligned MIDI, phonemes, and melspectrograms.
+We trained FastSpeech~\citep{ren2020fastspeech} from scratch on a 10-hour internal corpus from two licensed singers (male/female), with aligned MIDI, phonemes, and mel spectrograms.
 The model was trained for 24 hours on a single NVIDIA RTX 3090.
-See Appendix~\ref{appendix:svs} for details.

-We implement MIDI-SAG ($T_3$) by fine-tuning Stable Audio Open (SAO)~\citep{evans2025stable}, a latent diffusion TTM model naturally optimized for instrumental generation.
-Our approach utilizes MuseControlLite~\citep{tsai2025musecontrollite} adapters to inject time-varying controls, which are temporally interpolated and concatenated along the cross-attention feature dimension.
-We fine-tune the system on 2.5k hours of Mandarin pop using the same 3090 GPU for 9 days (see Appendix~\ref{appendix:sag} for details).
-To adapt SAO for full-scale song generation, we extend the continuation strategy of \citet{tsai2025musecontrollite} to bypass the 47s context limit and, unlike the original cross-attention-only fine-tuning, we additionally unfreeze selected self-attention blocks.
-This allows the backbone to learn smoother structural transitions (see Table~\ref{tab:musecontrol_ablation} in the appendix for empirical data).
+We used the pre-trained latent diffusion model SAO~\citep{evans2025stable} for our SAG, and the MuseControlLite~\citep{tsai2025musecontrollite} adapters to inject time-varying controls, which are temporally interpolated and concatenated along the cross-attention feature dimension.
+The original MuseControlLite uses separate adapters for the reference audio and time-varying control, arguing that there would be abrupt changes at the transition boundary otherwise.
+We found that, however, we can use a single set of adapters to smoothly model all the conditions, with the following modifications: (i) by unfreezing the self-attention layers in the pretrained backbone, and (ii) by performing audio outpainting at structure boundaries (from our structure plan $S$) rather than at arbitrary timestamps.
+Under this design, the multiple classifier-free guidance formulation can be simplified as follows:

+We fine-tuned the SAO on 2.5k hours of Mandarin pop using the same RTX 3090 GPU for 9 days.
+Additionally, to support creative transitions among different sections using different text prompts, we modified the original cross-attention mechanism of the SAO backbone, and trained it with the MuseControlLite~\cite{tsai2025musecontrollite} adapters:

+where $\mathbf{K}_1, \mathbf{V}_1$, $\mathbf{K}_2, \mathbf{V}_2$ are the keys and values from the text prompt of the current and next sections, respecitvely, and $m$ denotes the boundary of the transition.
+Specifically, we performed structure analysis using All-in-One~\cite{kim2023all} to get the structure plan.
+Since the instrumentation often changes during transitions, we then used Audio\,Flamingo\,3~\cite{goel2025audio} to derive captions for each song section.
+This supports the above multi-text cross-attention control, since the 47-second window of SAO often includes multiple song sections.

+Since the realized vocal pitch may naturally deviate from the quantized MIDI score, in our implementation, we extracted the pitch condition directly from the SVS output using the vocal pitch estimation model RMVPE~\citep{wei2023rmvpe}.
+In contrast, the harmonization model derives a chord progression from the groundtruth vocal MIDI.